material-components/material-components-web/packages/mdc-ripple/README.md

 Because we rely on scoped, dynamic CSS variables, static pre-processors such as [postcss-custom-properties](https://github.com/postcss/postcss-custom-properties) will not work as an adequate polyfill ([...yet?](https://github.com/postcss/postcss-custom-properties/issues/32)).

 [Most modern browsers](http://caniuse.com/#feat=css-variables) support CSS variables, so MDC ripple will work just fine.
 In other cases, MDC ripple will _still work_ if you include it in your codebase.
 It will simply check if CSS variables are supported upon initialization and if they aren't, gracefully exit.
-The only exception to this rule is Safari, which does support CSS variables but unfortunately ripples are disabled for (see [below](#caveat-safari) for an explanation).
+The only exceptions to this rule are Edge and Safari, which do support CSS variables but unfortunately ripples are disabled for (see [below](#caveat-edge) for an explanation).

 ## Installation